Julien2744/the_ice_warrior/README.md

 The boss cannot target/damage a mob if it has the tag `icew.immune`.

-For target bug fixing purposes, all Ice Warrior will share the same target.
+Because working with vanilla mob with datapack can be an absolute nightmare, all Ice Warrior share the same target.

 ## Other informations

 Because the boss use a stray has is hitbox/health, any mod that modify stray can affect the boss and ***might*** cause issues.
 Hoewer I already fixed this issue for some mod, if those allowed me to blacklist the mob from getting any modification.

-Because working with vanilla mob with datapack can be an absolute nightmare, all Ice Warrior share the same target.
+Also because the boss use a stray has his hitbox/health, he has some difficulty when attacking mob with wide hitbox.

 You can modify:
 - items can melt the boss ice in `data/icewarrior/tags/item/can_melt_ice_room.json`